DataDog/chaos-controller/docs/network_disruption.md

 * `delay` adds the given delay to the outgoing traffic to simulate a slow network
 * `bandwidthLimit` limits the outgoing traffic bandwidth to simulate a bandwidth struggle

+## Traffic flow: egress vs. ingress

+The `flow` field allows you to either disrupt outgoing traffic (`egress`) or incoming traffic (`ingress`).

+### How is it different?

+If you're not sure which one you should use, here is a concrete example to let you know how does it work.

+Let's say you have 3 pods:
+* `server`: an nginx pod listening on 80
+* `client1`: a pod hitting nginx on port 80
+* `client2`: another pod hitting nginx on port 80

+Now let's explore the different use cases.

+#### Case 1: I want to disrupt `client1` without impacting `client2`

+In this case, you want to target the `client1` pod only and use the `egress` flow so you target packets going from the `client1` pod to the `server` pod.

+#### Case 2: I want to disrupt all clients

+In this case, you want to target the `server` pod and use the `ingress` flow so you target all incoming packets from both `client1` and `client2` pods.

+#### A note on `ingress` flow implementation and UDP

+The current implementation of the `ingress` flow is not a real filter on incoming packets but rather a filter on incoming packets answers (ie. outgoing packets).
+During a TCP communication, when the client sends a packet to the server, the server answers with an acknowledgement packet to confirm that it received the client's packet.
+By disrupting this acknowledgement packet, it simulates an ingress disruption.
+It means that `ingress` flow only works for TCP (or if the server uses UDP to send back an answer to the client).

 ## Implementation

 To apply those disruptions, the `tc` utility is used and the behavior is different according to the use cases.